babynus/projeqtor/projeqtor/docs/user/Resource.rst

    * - Initials
      - Initials of the resource.
    * - **Calendar**
-     - :ref:`Calendar<calendar>` defines the availability of the resource.
+     - :ref:`Calendar<calendars>` defines the availability of the resource.
    * - :term:`Closed`
      - Flag to indicate that the resource is archived.
    * - Description